By Sheryl Simmons, Chief Human Resources Officer

 One of our in-person meetings with the AXA team took place in our Charlotte office, where it became evident how deep our culture runs.
 At the end of the second day of meetings, several AXA representatives approached me and asked, “Is it always like this?”
 They were referring to the way the people at Maestro Health, including the leadership team, interact with each other.
 We operate with transparency and foster a supportive environment where ideas can be shared and healthy conversations naturally happen, even when we don’t agree.
 I think they were surprised by how much we genuinely enjoy working together.
 Not only could they see our core values painted on our walls, but they witnessed Maestronites regularly embodying those values.

 AXA has been very open in sharing that after discovering how closely our culture and vision aligned with theirs, they knew they wanted to join forces with us.

 They saw us as so much more than an employee health and benefits company – they wanted the opportunity to invest in our human capital.

 At Maestro Health, we like to refer to ourselves as “the most experienced startup.”
-When our company was founded in 2013, our CEO Rob Butler, set out to hire and acquire the most talented and smartest people he could find.
+When our company was founded in 2013, our Founder Rob Butler, set out to hire and acquire the most talented and smartest people he could find.
 This was apparent to AXA as our teams demonstrated their breadth of experience and industry knowledge.